Cheap or expensive piano teacher? How to choose

 - Concerts!
-A music school or music lessons without students concert is nothing else than a factory of teaching and money.
+A music school or music lessons without students’ concerts is nothing else than a factory of teaching and money.
 The only way to know where you are with your apprenticeship is to perform, passing exams,… Whatever the packaging, it is more important to have concerts and events for the students than a nice room and a shiny piano for the lessons but where nothing is happening.
 You can be sure that the teacher that doesn’t want to organize events for his/her students is a teacher who doesn’t care and want to make his/her money on your back!
 One student concert a year should be the strict minimum!
 A music school without student life or student concerts is a dead school!
-Same as a city without a music scene is just a dead city!
+The same as a city without a music scene is just a dead city!

 - Somebody who actually cares about your piano practice and the way you are progressing.
 Giving you feedback and talking to you.

 - Personally, I always look for a teacher that is not glued to his/her watch and in the middle of something just say “30 minutes, that’s it see you next week!”.
 As a teacher, I plan to teach something to my student.
 I want them to leave the lesson with the goal reach.
 So if I have to take 2 or 3 extra minutes I will do it.
 That’s for me a teacher that cares about his/her students.

 Let’s have a look at the person charging £20/ 60 minutes or 10/ 30 minutes of lessons.

 When you decide to be a private teacher, so a self-employed teacher, there is a cost of living to assume and fees for your activity.

 More than you can imagine!

 £10/30 minutes means that the teacher needs to reach at least 50 students a week to be able to live a minimum!